meeshkan/unmock-js/README.md

 });
 ```

 This setup says that we will intercept every HTTPS GET request to `https://zodiac.com/horoscope/{sign}`.
-We instruct it to reply with a status 200, and the body will contain a response in JSON corresponding to the spec - in this case, an object with a horoscope and optionally any ascendant.
+We instruct it to reply with a status 200, and the body will contain a response in JSON corresponding to the spec - in this case, an object with a horoscope of type `string` and optionally an ascendant of type `string`.

 ### Specifying hostname